 The Chilean National Museum of Fine Arts (MNBA) has a significant holding of Chilean art and South American art.
 It was actually established by a Chilean sculptor who was concerned about Chilean art being dispersed.

 The Museum is located in the Palace of fine arts (el Palacio de Bellas Artes), built-in 1910, and located in Parque Forestal.
-It was designed by a Chilean architect, Emile Jéquier in a Neoclassical and Baroque Revival style with Art Nouveau details.
+A Chilean architect, Emile Jéquier, designed it, in a Neoclassical and Baroque Revival style with Art Nouveau details.

 The MNBA has over 5,500 pieces in its permanent collection, and a subset is on display at any time.
 It also shows a number of temporary displays every year as well.
 If you are a lover of art and art museums, you won’t want to miss this one.